-University Strategic Communication, under the direction of the Editor/Senior Writer, is responsible for producing the University's magazine, illume, twice annually in print and digital format.
-Additionally, the department assists colleges and other departments with production, editing and distribution of digital newsletters.
+University Communications, under the direction of the Editor/Senior Writer, is responsible for producing the University's magazine, illume, twice annually in print and digital format.
+Additionally, the department assists each of the four colleges with production and distribution of print and/or digital newsletters.